October 1, 2024

 Head of AEC

-Joseph Emanuele is the Head of AEC at CMap, bringing over 30 years of experience in the AEC industry.
-Having held various admin and principal roles in architectural practices of all sizes, Joseph also ran his own consultancy for 10 years, advising AEC clients on strategic growth and processes.
+Joe brings over 30 years of experience in the AEC industry.
 At CMap, he ensures the software remains the premier project management solution for the AEC industry, offering thought leadership grounded in real-world experience.

 Job costing for architects: what you need to know